LiveFreeDead/LastOSLinux/OS_Overlay/LastOS/ReadMe.txt

 * Copying to a USB disk in Linux, especially slow thumb drives, it will use the memory to cache the files it's copying, showing the copy as 100% completed when it really hasn't finished writing to the USB stick, the only way to know if it's fully done is to safely Remove USB (unmount it), it's will not unmount until it's done, you can disable the cache but it will affect other things (like the ability to use the OS until all writes have completed, seams like the OS has crashed/waiting): https://www.reddit.com/r/linux4noobs/comments/bxhnfp/how_to_see_the_real_writing_progress_of_a_usb/

-* In Mint not all drives are mounted on boot, using the Disks tool in the menu you can click the disl, press the partition, click the button and choose Edit Mount Options, you can then set mount points and to auto mount on startup if you need it.
+* In Mint not all drives are mounted on boot, using the Disks tool in the menu you can click the disk, press the partition, click the button and choose Edit Mount Options, you can then set mount points and to auto mount on startup if you need it.

+* Use the Driver Manager from the Main Menu to install your nVidia drivers (if you have an nVidia Graphics card), as of my testing the v550 version they recommend has been working the best for me, rather than using the one from nvidia.com and as they update into the v560+ it should improve compatibility as they are including the open sourced core inside their drivers, this should fix a lot of mode setting problems etc as the nouveau open sourced drivers do not have those issues.